 Formulated for dry and fragile skin, Cold Cream is a unique cream that intensely protects, nourishes, softens and soothes the skin thanks to its high concentration of thermal water.
 It is fragrance-free and can be used on the face and body by the whole family (babies, children and adults).

-The Cu-Zn+ Cream is suitable for the whole family (babies, children and adults) to use.
+The Repairing Cica Cream with Cu-Zn+ is suitable for the whole family (babies, children and adults) to use.
 It is a soothing cream for irritated skins suffering from dry patches, perleches (irritations at the corners of the mouth) or nappy rash.
 The patented TLR-2 Regul complex combined with copper and zinc help purify the skin and restore damaged skin.